ajayrawatsap/mf_data/README.md

 5. Launch python notebook demo.ipynb from the web repo, it will open in a new browser window tab.
 Select on Cell and then Run ALL
    ![demo](data/assets/binder_demo.PNG)  ![run](data/assets/demo_run.PNG)

-6. Input the password in the input box and press ENTER
+6. Input the password for cas.pdf in the input box and press ENTER
    ![pass](data/assets/pass_input.PNG)

 7. The script will run and show the results with Header and Transaction data and will also show you number of units required for tax free LTCG.